+The major Australian consumer dairy products are drinking milk, cheese, butter and butter blends, and yoghurt.
 Per capita consumption trends over the past two decades have varied quite significantly by individual product.
-These trends reflect changes in consumer tastes and preferences in response to a number of factors such as multicultural influences on food trends, health perceptions around dairy products, new product development, as well as flavour and packaging innovations.
+These trends reflect changes in consumer tastes in response to multicultural influences on food trends, health perceptions around dairy products, as well as flavour and packaging innovations.

 Per capita consumption of drinking milk is currently estimated at 103 litres.
 It remains at high levels compared to other developed countries.
 This is

-Cheese consumption has stabilised in recent years at around 13.5 kg per person.
-Whilst cheddar types remain the most popular variety of cheese, non-cheddar cheese varieties available in Australia have increased.
+Cheese consumption has stabilised in recent years at around 13.6 kg per person.
+Whilst cheddar types remain the most popular variety of cheese, noncheddar cheese varieties available in Australia have increased.

-Yoghurt is a healthy snack for consumers, combining both convenience and health attributes, with per capita consumption of 7.0 kg per year.
-In recent years, a greater desire for more natural healthy products and an increased awareness around the health risks of sugar has seen consumers transition away from sweetened and flavoured yoghurt varieties towards Greek and natural style yoghurts.
+Yoghurt is a healthy snack for consumers, combining both convenience and health attributes, with per capita consumption of 9 kg per year.
+In recent years, a greater desire for more natural healthy products and increased awareness around the health risks of sugar has seen consumers transition away from sweetened and flavoured yoghurt varieties towards Greek and natural style yoghurts.

 Per capita consumption of major dairy products (litres/kg)

-|Milk (l)||Cheese (kg)||Butter/Blends (kg)||Yoghurt (kg)|
+|Milk (ltrs)||Cheese (kg)||Butter/Blends (kg)||Yoghurt (kg)|

 Source: Dairy manufacturers and Dairy Australia